 The Toronto Stock Exchange, or TMX Group, headquartered in Toronto, is also open from 9:30 a.m. to 4 p.m.
-(Eastern Standard Time).
-It is closed for 10 holidays per year, including New Year’s Day, Family Day, Good Friday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving, Christmas and Boxing Day.
+EST. It closes for 10 holidays per year, including New Year’s Day, Family Day, Good Friday, Victoria Day, Canada Day, Civic Holiday, Labour Day, Thanksgiving, Christmas and Boxing Day.
 It has modified hours on Christmas Eve.

-While the NYSE, NASDAQ and TMX Group exchanges do not close for lunch, many markets in Asia do, such as the Tokyo Stock Exchange, headquartered in Tokyo, which is open from 9 to 11:30 a.m. and 12:30 to 3 p.m.
-(Japan Standard Time).
+While the NYSE, NASDAQ and TMX Group exchanges do not close for lunch, many markets in Asia do.
+These include the Tokyo Stock Exchange in Tokyo, which is open from 9 a.m. to 11:30 a.m. and 12:30 p.m. to 3 p.m.
+Japan Standard Time (JST).
 The Tokyo Stock Exchange is closed for 22 holidays per year, including New Year’s Day, market holidays on January 2 and 3, Coming of Age Day, National Foundation Day, Vernal Equinox, Showa Day, Abdication Day, Accession Day, National Holiday, Constitution Memorial Day, Greenery Day, Children’s Day, Marine Day, Mountain Day, Respect for the Aged Day, Autumnal Equinox, Health and Sports Day, Enthronement Ceremony Day, Culture Day, Labor Thanksgiving Day and a market holiday on December 31.

-Both the Shanghai Stock Exchange, headquartered in Shanghai, and Shenzhen Stock Exchange, headquartered in Shenzhen, China, are open from from 9:30 to 11:30 a.m. and 1 to 3 p.m.
-(China Standard Time).
-Both are closed for 15 holidays per year, including New Year’s Day, five days for the Spring Festival in February, Ching Ming Festival, Labour Day, Tuen Ng Festival, Mid-Autumn Festival and five days for National Days in October.
+Both the Shanghai Stock Exchange, headquartered in Shanghai, and Shenzhen Stock Exchange, headquartered in Shenzhen, China, are open from from 9:30 to 11:30 a.m. and 1 p.m. to 3 p.m.
+China Standard Time (CST).
+Both close down for 15 holidays per year, including New Year’s Day, five days for the Spring Festival in February, Ching Ming Festival, Labour Day, Tuen Ng Festival, Mid-Autumn Festival and five days for National Days in October.

-The Hong Kong Stock Exchange, headquartered in Hong Kong, is open from 9:30 a.m. to 12 p.m. and 1 to 4 p.m.
-(Hong Kong Standard Time).
-It is also closed for 15 holidays per year, including New Year’s Day, three days for the Lunar New Year, Ching Ming Festival, Good Friday, Easter Monday, Labour Day, The Birthday of Buddha, Tuen Ng Festival, Special Administration Region Establishment Day, National Day, Chung Yeung Festival, Christmas and the first weekday after Christmas.
+The Hong Kong Stock Exchange, headquartered in Hong Kong, is open from 9:30 a.m. to 12 p.m. and 1 p.m. to 4 p.m.
+Hong Kong Time (HKT).
+It also closes for 15 holidays per year, including New Year’s Day, three days for the Lunar New Year, Ching Ming Festival, Good Friday, Easter Monday, Labour Day, The Birthday of Buddha, Tuen Ng Festival, Special Administration Region Establishment Day, National Day, Chung Yeung Festival, Christmas and the first weekday after Christmas.

 The Bombay Stock Exchange, headquartered in Mumbai, is open from 9:15 a.m. to 3:30 p.m.
-(India Standard Time).
-It is closed for 15 holidays per year, including Mahashrivati, Holi, Dr. Baba Saheb Ambedkar Jayanti, Good Friday, Maharashtra Day, Bakri Id, Independence Day, Ganesh Chaturthi, Muharram, Mahatma Gandhi Jayanti, Dussehra, Diwali, Gurunanak Jayanti and Christmas.
+Indian Standard Time (IST).
+It closes for 15 holidays per year, including Mahashrivati, Holi, Dr. Baba Saheb Ambedkar Jayanti, Good Friday, Maharashtra Day, Bakri Id, Independence Day, Ganesh Chaturthi, Muharram, Mahatma Gandhi Jayanti, Dussehra, Diwali, Gurunanak Jayanti and Christmas.

-Depending on the exchange, there may be different rules for extended-hours trading than for normal trading hours.
+Depending on the exchange, there may be different rules for after-hours trading than for normal trading hours.
 In addition, each brokerage firm may have different rules for trading when the market is closed.
-Most brokerages require customers to agree to the Electronic Communication Network, or ECN, user agreement before engaging in extended-hours trading.
-Sometimes customers are required to discuss it with a representative so that they can understand the potential risks associated with extended-hours trading, such as less liquidity and more volatility.
+Most brokerages require customers to agree to the Electronic Communication Network, or ECN, user agreement before engaging in after-hours trading.
+Sometimes customers are required to discuss it with a representative so that they can understand the potential risks associated with after-hours trading, such as less liquidity and more volatility.
 ECN electronically matches buyers and sellers to execute limit orders.
-Sometimes, extended-hours orders are executed by a dealer at a price that is better than or the same as the ECN’s best offer.
-At the end of extended-hours, any unexecuted orders are canceled.
+Sometimes, after-hours orders happen through a dealer at a price that’s better than the ECN’s best offer.
+At the end of extended-hours, any incomplete orders are canceled.

 Pros and Cons of Extended-Hours Trading

-For starters, you can trade at any time with extended-hours trading.
-In other words, you can choose to trade when it is most convenient for you or in response to news events that happen before or after normal market hours.
+For starters, you can trade at any time with after-hours trading.
+In other words, you can trade when it’s most convenient for you or in response to timely news events.

 Many public companies release their quarterly earnings after 4 p.m.
-Eastern Standard Time, when the NYSE has closed.
-Investors can immediately place a trade after companies release their earnings, rather than being forced to wait until the market opens again.
-The U.S. employment report is released at 8:30 a.m.
-Eastern Standard Time the first Friday of every month.
-Rather than waiting until 9:30 a.m., an investor could adjust their position immediately after the report is released.
+EST, when the NYSE has closed.
+Therefore, investors can immediately place a trade after companies release their earning.
+Under normal circumstances, investors would have to wait until the market opens again.
+The U.S. employment report releases at 8:30 a.m.
+EST the first Friday of every month.
+Rather than waiting until 9:30 a.m., an investor could adjust their position immediately after the report comes out.

-There is no guarantee your order will be filled during the extended hours, even if you make the order.
+There is no guarantee your order will go through during outside hours, even if you make the order.
 The vast majority of trading happens during normal business hours.
 That means if you are selling stock, there is more demand during normal business hours.
 If you are buying stock, there is more supply during normal business hours.
-In addition, price volatility tends to be higher during extended-hours trading, and there may be trading limitations imposed by your broker.
+In addition, price volatility tends to be higher during after-hours trading, and there may be trading limitations imposed by your broker.
 For example, if you’re a new or inexperienced investor, your brokerage account may not allow for buying specific investments that are exceptionally volatile.

 However, one of the main potential disadvantages is that buying and selling outside of normal business hours could negatively impact your profitability.
 For example, if you are trying to sell shares of stock during extended hours, there might not be as many buyers interested in those shares – so you might not be able to get the price you want during extended hours.

-Stock market hours may vary worldwide, but extended-hours trading offers you the ease of investing in the market when it’s most convenient for you.
-It can be useful if you need to make trades right away, and if you’ve figured out ways to minimize the risk.
+Stock market hours may vary worldwide, but after-hours trading offers you ample convenience.
+It can be especially useful if you need to make trades right away and minimize the risk.

-It might be smart to consider a limit order if you need to place an order immediately, but aren’t concerned about what time of day the trade is actually executed.
-A limit order will allow you to choose the price you’re comfortable buying or selling at, and can be placed after-hours or during regular market hours.
+It might be smart to consider a limit order if you need to place an order immediately, but don’t care what time of the day the trade goes through.
+A limit order will allow you to choose the price you’re comfortable buying or selling at, without time being a concern.
 It could be filled any time the price you selected is available.

-There are many different stock markets, so if you decide that extended-hours trading is not for you, consider a stock market with different hours or simply wait to buy or sell stocks during normal business hours.
+There are many different stock markets to choose from.
+So if you decide that after-hours trading is not for you, consider a stock market with different hours or simply wait to trade during normal business hours.

-- If you’re new to buying and selling stocks, you may want to consider working with a financial advisor who can help you navigate the market.
-Finding the right one that fits your investing needs doesn’t have to be hard.
+- If you’re new to buying and selling stocks, you may want to consider working with a financial advisor.
+Finding the right financial advisor for you doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Get started now.

-- The stock market isn’t the only place to invest your hard earned dollars.
+- The stock market isn’t the only place you can invest your money.
 Consider learning about different types of investments and how they work before deciding where to build your portfolio.

 Photo credit: ©iStock.com/SARINYAPINNGAM, ©iStock.com/Easyturn, ©iStock.com/da-kuk